darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ## buttons

 A button is a clickable icon in the darktable interface.
-The default action, when assigning a simple shortcut to a _button_ is to activate that button as if clicked with the left mouse button.
+The default action, when assigning a simple shortcut to a _button_, is to activate that button as if clicked with the left mouse button.
 You can modify this action to activate the button as if clicked while holding a modifier key.

 ## toggles

 A toggle is a button that has a persistent on/off state.
 It therefore has additional _effects_ to allow you to toggle it or explicitly set its state.
-As with a normal button the default action, when assigning a simple shortcut to a toggle is to activate the toggle as if clicked with the left mouse button (which toggles the button on/off).
+As with a normal button the default action, when assigning a simple shortcut to a toggle, is to activate the toggle as if clicked with the left mouse button (which toggles the button on/off).

 ## utility modules

 All utility modules have the following elements:

 _show_
-: Acts as a _toggle_ allowing the module to be expanded and collapsed.
+: Acts as a _toggle_ that expands and collapses the module.

 _reset_
 : Acts as a _button_ that resets all module parameters when activated.
 The _ctrl-activate_ action can be used to re-apply any automatic presets for that module.

 _presets_
 : Allows you to select actions from the [presets](../darkroom/processing-modules/presets.md) menu (e.g. edit, update, previous, next).
-The default action when assigning a simple shortcut to a _preset_ element is to display a list of the available presets for selection.
+The default action, when assigning a simple shortcut to a _preset_ element, is to display a list of the available presets for selection.
 Extended shortcuts are not currently available for preset elements.

-The default action when assigning a simple shortcut to a utility module is to _toggle_ the _show_ element (expand/collapse the module).
+The default action, when assigning a simple shortcut to a utility module, is to _toggle_ the _show_ element (expand/collapse the module).

 In addition, shortcuts are available for all of the controls on each module as well as any stored presets (see below).